 Step 6: Moisturiser

-For sensitive skin: First Aid Beauty Ultra Repair Cream or Vanicream Moisturising Skin Cream — fragrance-free, ceramide-based.
+For sensitive skin: First Aid Beauty Ultra Repair Cream or Vanicream Moisturising Skin Cream -- no fragrance, ceramides, nothing that aggravates.
+My whole criteria.

 For normal skin: Supergoop!
-Unseen Sunscreen SPF 40 — invisible, no white cast, works as a makeup primer.
+Unseen Sunscreen SPF 40.
+Invisible, no white cast.
+Doubles as primer if that matters.

-Budget option: Neutrogena Ultra Sheer Dry-Touch SPF 100.
-Lightweight, no white cast, around $12.
+Neutrogena Ultra Sheer Dry-Touch SPF 100 is around $12 and leaves no white cast.

 Morning Routines by Skin Type